 The timer service is used for the BPEL statements "wait" and "onAlarm".
-Dépending on wether Nova Orchestra is running in memory mode or in database mode, the timer service will use a different implementation.

 The Database implementation uses the Job Executor module of the Process Virtual Machine for the management of the timers.
 Its definition in the environment is the following: <timer-session/>